composewell/streamly/INSTALL.md

 ## Using with `cabal`

-Make sure you have `cabal` version 2.4 or later installed and you have `ghc` available in your PATH.
+Make sure you have `cabal` version 3.0 or later installed and you have `ghc` available in your PATH.
 Refresh your package list:

 ```
-$ cabal v2-update
+$ cabal update
 ```

 ### Using hackage version in repl

 ```
 # Run repl with the latest version from Hackage
-$ cabal v2-repl --build-depends streamly
+$ cabal repl --build-depends streamly

 # Run repl with a specific version from Hackage
-$ cabal v2-repl --build-depends streamly==0.6.1
+$ cabal repl --build-depends streamly==0.7.1
 ```

 ### Using github version in repl